digime/digime-sdk-ios/README.md

 `last` - You can set a dynamic time range based on the current date.
 The string is in the format of `x<unit>`, where `x` specifies a number and `<unit>` specifies the range unit.
 For example, if you wanted to get the last 6 month, you would set the `last` property to `6m`.

-`CATimeRange` has handy initializers you can use to cover most use cases.
+`DMETimeRange` has handy initializers you can use to cover most use cases.

 Example usage: